 - The universities select candidates and e-nominate them for the Erasmus+ or SEMP program.
 Following partner universities receive an acknowledge e-mail as soon as TUM can accept the nomination.

 This e-nomination has to be done by the home university for every student.
 Information and links about how to e-nominate as well as further instructions regarding the application process at TUM will be sent to all partner universities in March for the winter term and in September for the summer term.

 - If you are nominated and received all information from TUM via e-mail regarding the application process, you can apply directly at TUM within our application deadlines.

-- The representatives of your TUM department or school will verify your application documents and decide on acceptance.
+- The representatives of your TUM school will verify your application documents and decide on acceptance.